-We have audited the financial statements of Mettlesome (Bermuda) Limited (the "Company"), which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of loss, changes in shareholders' equity and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the financial statements of Mettlesome (Bermuda) Limited (the Company), which comprise the balance sheets as of December 31, 2023 and 2022, and the related statement of gain (loss), statement of stockholder's equity and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.